Rahe-Wanitanama engages development from the Dolphin Head Forest Reserve through storytelling.

 Extensions and Auxiliaries

-Our distinctive heritage underpins a strong commitment to the preservation of cultural narratives, which we actively advocate through a range of educational initiatives.
-This pedagogical framework includes informal educational outreach to the Indigenous diaspora at institutions such as the University of Massachusetts Amherst, Miami Dade College and University of Toronto.
-This multi-faceted approach addresses critical deficiencies in regional resilience, drawing upon a rich historical framework influenced by Rahe-Wanitanama IV (Rose Harvey, 1937-), a seminal figure in the Taíno community recognized for her strategic trade relations extending across the U.S. and Canada.
+Our heritage underpins a strong commitment to the preservation of localized narratives, which we actively advocate through competency and awareness programs at University of Toronto, Miami Dade College, and University of Massachusetts Amherst.
+This multi-faceted approach addresses critical deficiencies in regional resilience, drawing upon a historical framework influenced by Rahe-Wanitanama IV (Rose Harvey, 1937-), a seminal figure in the Taíno community recognized for her strategic trade relations extending across the U.S. and Canada.

 Our extension and auxiliary programs enhance health outcomes through comprehensive support services.
-We establish equitable collaborations that facilitate engagement and deliver essential resources to stakeholders, specifically addressing community health.
-Our initiatives are inspired by the work of Rahe-Wanitanama V (Dawn Wynter, 1961-), a prominent figure in the Taíno community and a former health practitioner affiliated with Emory University.
+We establish social welfare and protection activities that facilitate engagement and deliver essential resources to stakeholders, specifically addressing youth development.
+Our initiatives are inspired by the work of Rahe-Wanitanama V (Dawn Wynter, 1961-), a figure in the Taíno community and a former health practitioner affiliated with Emory University.